-Camp Hinds has a long-established tradition of wearing uniforms in camp.
-Our staff is always in uniform, unless their job requires something else.
-We encourage all our Scouts and leaders to proudly wear the Class A Field Uniform every evening for retreat and the dinner meal.
+Camp Hinds has a long established tradition of wearing uniforms in camp.
+Our staff is in uniform at all times, unless their job requires something else.
+We encourage all of our Scouts and leaders to proudly wear the Class A Field Uniform every evening for retreat and the dinner meal.
 The camp t-shirt, hat, etc. will be available in the Trading Post for those that would like to purchase them.
 We also encourage units to wear their unit shirt throughout their stay.